15 Different Types of Willow Trees

 7. Corkscrew Willow Tree

-The corkscrew willow tree, also known as Harry Lauder’s walking stick, is a type of ornamental willow.
-It gets its name from its distinctive spiral-shaped branches.
+The corkscrew willow tree, also known as Harry Lauder’s walking stick, is an ornamental willow.
+Its distinctive spiral-shaped branches give it its name.

 In addition, It’s a fast-growing tree that can reach up to 30 feet tall.
 A corkscrew willow is an excellent option if you’re looking for an eye-catching tree to add to your garden.